Tachymenis

-Tachymenis is a genus of venomous snakes belonging to the family Colubridae.
+Tachymenis is a genus of venomous snakes belonging to the subfamily Dipsadinae of the family Colubridae.
 Species in the genus Tachymenis are commonly known as slender snakes or short-tailed snakes and are primarily found in southern South America.
-Tachymenis are rear-fanged (opisthoglyphous) and are capable of producing a medically significant bite, with at least one species, T. peruviana, responsible for human fatalities.
+Tachymenis are rear-fanged (opisthoglyphous) and are capable of producing a medically significant bite, with at least one species, Tachymenis peruviana, responsible for human fatalities.

 Species

 The following species are recognized by the Reptile Database.